 - Vitamin C

 Your body must have certain nutrients available to carry toxins and metals like aluminum out of the body.
 The most important for detoxing are vitamin C, glutathione, and R-lipoic acid.
 Without these nutrients, your detoxification efforts can result in toxins and heavy metals building up in your liver, intestines, and kidneys with no means of exit, causing illness, organ failure and even death.
 These supplements can be taken daily.
 Additionally, we need to supplement the major vitamins and minerals daily to assist in detoxification.
-See all the detox supplements you need in the Myers Detox Store.
+You can find all safe and Wendy-tested detox supplements you need in the Myers Detox Store.

-If you’re really serious about detoxing all the metals and chemicals you encounter on a daily basis, I recommend this detox kit.
+If you’re really serious about detoxing all the metals and chemicals you encounter on a daily basis, I recommend CytoDetox.

 Detox Aluminum with Myers Detox!